DaVinci-10/v4l2-ctrl-macros-for-Klipper/README.md

 You may wish to add these macros in mainsail/fluidd as a new group.

-to obtain teh controls availible for your camera, run this command in a ssh session on the host. v4l2-ctl -L
+to obtain the controls availible for your camera, run this command in a ssh session on the host. v4l2-ctl -L
 It should output similar to the following. one thing to note, in order to set focus to anything other than default, you first have to set auto focus disabled.